BerkeleyAutomation/DART/README.md

 The general methods used for initializing the tasks, collecting the data and evaluating the learners can be found in `framework.py`.

-Each test file (`tests/bc.py`, `tests/dart.py`, etc.) runs a different learning algorithm which takes a series of arguments.
+Each test file (`test_bc.py`, `test_dart.py`, etc.) runs a different learning algorithm which takes a series of arguments.
+`test_bc.py` runs behavior cloning without any noise as a baseline. `test_dagger` runs the DAgger algorithm (Ross et al.).
+`test_rand.py` runs behavior cloning with a Gaussian-noisy supervisor where the covariance matrix is chosen randomly. `test_dart.py` runs the DART iterative noise optimization algorithm.

-Tests with arguments used in the paper are listed in `test.sh` as an example.
+Tests with arguments used in the DART paper are listed in `test.sh` as an example.

 	sh test.sh